zofe/rapyd-laravel/README.md

 ## DataGrid

 DataGrid extend DataSet to make data-grid output with few lines of fluent code.
-It build a bootstrap triped table, with pagination at bottom and order-by links on table header.
+It build a bootstrap striped table, with pagination at bottom and order-by links on table header.

 in a controller